endurodave/DelegateMQ/docs/DETAILS.md

 # Delegates in C++

-The DelegateMQ C++ library can invoke any callable function synchronously, asynchronously, or on a remote endpoint.
+The DelegateMQ C++ library enables function invocations on any callable, either synchronously, asynchronously, or on a remote endpoint.

 # Table of Contents